jsim0809/wooster/README.md

 **Fast and snappy.**

-I plan to construct a clean, streamlined UI that is a pleasure to use.
+Wooster features a clean, streamlined UI that is a pleasure to use.

 **One playlist.**

-Whenever I use Spotify, I feel overwhelmed with recommendations, playlists, and random stuff that saps my motivation to actually listen to music.
-I want to replace that with a single song entry field and 'Play' button.
+Whenever we use Spotify, we feel overwhelmed with recommendations, playlists, and random stuff that saps our motivation to actually listen to music.
+Wooster replaces that with a single song entry field and 'Play' button.

 **Visualization.**

-I hope to use D3.js to visualize song data in a beautiful way, and gain a more insight into my music listening habits.
+Wooster uses D3.js to visualize song data in a beautiful way.

 **"I'm tired of this song."**

-This is the one feature that Spotify is missing for me -- Pandora's "I'm tired of this song" feature, which benches a song for 30 days if you want to give it a break.
-I want to reproduce this functionality for Wooster.
+This was the one feature that Spotify was missing for us -- Pandora's "I'm tired of this song" feature, which benches a song for 30 days if you want to give it a break.
+Wooster brings this functionality to Spotify.

 ## Technology